How do you know you have arrived in Paris?

 Notes on Ingredients

 If you are reading this in English and thinking about a French Lemon Tart, there is a good chance you are reading it in North America, not in E.U.
 If so, this section is important to you.
+There is something you need to know.
 In the U.K., you will have nothing to worry about, but may find it interesting.
 In Australia, it is also important, but with a twist.

 As I mentioned, it is important to get the details just right on this dish.
 The lemon filling is a relatively simple mixture mainly consisting of lemon juice, egg, and sugar.
 The proportions are important.
-However, the problem presented to us is that egg sizes in the European Union (EU), including France, are a bit larger on average than they are in most of the English-speaking world.
-For example, large eggs are about 63 grams in the EU (including egg shells) versus 56 grams in North America.
-So, to get this recipe right, we must correct our measurements.
+However, the problem presented to us is that egg sizes in the European Union (EU), including France, can be a bit larger on average than they are in most of the English-speaking world.
+For example, large eggs are about 63 grams in the EU (including egg shells) versus 56 grams minimum in North America.
+Although I have noticed that most producers in North America are shipping larger eggs, you should check.
+To get this recipe right, we may need to correct our measurements.
 So, to get the translation from tarte to tart right, we must think about the eggs.

 Le Certificat d’Aptitude Professionnelle de Pâtisserie

-Below are recommended proportions for the lemon filling given that you live in the European Union (E.U.), North America (N.A.), and Australia.
-In all cases your most accurate recreation will be accomplished by using metric measurements.
+Below are recommended proportions for the lemon filling given that you live in the European Union (E.U.), smaller North America (N.A.), and Australia.
+In all cases, your most accurate recreation will be accomplished by using metric measurements.
 But if needed, Imperial measurements are included.
-To get closer to the original in some cases I use half tablespoon measurements for butter.
 This might be unusual but can easily be estimated.

 If you live in the E.U. or U.K.

 In the U.K.?
-If so, no worries your eggs have always been close in size to E.U.
-So this is your table.
-By the way, in North America you can use this table if you are using X-large eggs.
+If so, no worries your eggs have always been close in size to E.U — this is your table.
+If your North American eggs are now the more typical larger sizes then also — this is your table.

 |Lemon||150 ml||5 fl. oz.|